bstopp/puppet-aem/README.md

 #### Define: `aem::instance`

 Installs an AEM instance into your system.
-For more details and examples see the [wiki](docs/AEM-Instance.md).
+For more details and examples see the [wiki][].

 When this type is declared with the default options, Puppet: